ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 title: Functors
 short_title: Functors
 description: >
-  Learn about functors, modules parameterised by other modules
+  Functors essentially work the same way as functions.
+The difference is that we are passing modules instead of values.
 category: "Module System"
 ---

 ## Introduction

-Here are the goals of this tutorial
-- Learn how to use a functor
-- Learn how to write a functor
-- Learn some of the cases, when to use a functor
+In this tutorial, we look at how to use a functor, how to write a functor, and show a couple of use cases involving functors.

 As suggested by the name, a _functor_ is almost like a function.
 However, while functions are between values, functors are between modules.
 A functor takes a module as a parameter and returns a module as a result.
 A functor is a parametrised module.